Xannadoo/carbon-cost-kaggle/journal.md

     - Resubmit training breast with freeze=True, specifying descktop 18 (`job.127794.out`)

 - **Kaggle Project**
     - Commented out the 3 files that have run in pretraining.
-Submitted a job to desktop 18 (`job.127677.out`)
+Submitted a job to desktop 18 (`job.127677.out`).
+Failed because data has disappeared from the HPC.
     - Fixing bugs for training.
 For config file `n_cf11_6`, changing `pipeline1/configs/n_cf11_6.py` line 17, "weight_file" to  'outputs/n_cf2_pretraining/dm_nfnet_f3/best_map_fold0_st0.pth'
     - Fixing bugs for training.
 For config file `n_cf11_rot1`, changing `pipeline1/configs/n_cf11_rot1.py` line 17, "weight_file" to 'outputs/n_cf2_pretraining/eca_nfnet_l1b/best_map_fold0_st0.pth'
     - Training job running (`job.127771.out`) to see if 2/3 bugs are fixed.
+Failed beacuse of the data disappearing from the HPC.
     - Pretraining seems to be missing the step that would create the file used for the training using config file: n_cf11_7.
 Once pre-training is finished again, need to comment all but the last line in `run_pretraining.py` to create the file used for training.
 After that, will need to run line 6 in training file `run_train.py`.

 - **Meta Kaggle**